KatherineMEnright/Peanut/README.md

        url="https://raw.githubusercontent.com/KatherineMEnright/Peanut/main/D3%20Ring%20Network%20Peanut.tsv"
        center="Arachis hypogaea">

-The text also notes other life forms that consume the peanut which include bacterial and fungal entities which leave their unique markers of consumption: “<span eid="Q4840003">bacterial wilt</span> in the East Indies, <span eid="Q58935125">rosette</span> in Africa, and <span eid="Q6508875">leaf spot</span> in the southern United States”.[^20] The <span data-mouseover-image-zoomto="195,105,766,725">roots</span> of the peanut plant are a center for multi-species reciprocity with <span eid="Q9164450">nitrogen-fixing bacteria</span> which take from and give back to the soil.
-The peanut plant heals and replenishes the soil and is therefore cultivated as an environmental inetrvention method to maintain soil health globally.
-Even after harvesting the plant, the peanut shells are sometimes returned to the soil to be used as fertilizer [^21]; to be again 'consumed' by the soil.
+The text also notes other life forms that consume the peanut which include bacterial and fungal entities which leave their unique markers of consumption: “<span eid="Q4840003">bacterial wilt</span> in the East Indies, <span eid="Q58935125">rosette</span> in Africa, and <span eid="Q6508875">leaf spot</span> in the southern United States”.[^20] The <span data-mouseover-image-zoomto="195,105,766,725">roots</span> of the peanut plant as shown in this illustration from *The Encyclopedia of Food* (1923) are the center for multi-species reciprocity with <span eid="Q9164450">nitrogen-fixing bacteria</span> which take from and give back to the soil.[^21] The peanut plant heals and replenishes the soil and is therefore has been cultivated as a global environmental inetrvention method to maintain soil health.
+Even after harvesting the plant, the peanut shells are sometimes returned to the soil to be used as fertilizer [^22]; to be again 'consumed' by the soil.
 <param ve-image
        label="A Peanut Plant, illustration from The Encyclopedia of Food by Artemas Ward, 1923." description="A Peanut Plant, illustration from The Encyclopedia of Food by Artemas Ward; soil removed to show some of its ripe fruit, 1923."